Indian environment minister dismisses claims of charity crackdown

 Greenpeace has said that a lack of funds could force its shutdown.

-The Delhi High Court in May allowed the group access to two of its seven blocked bank accounts to collect domestic donations, extending a lifeline to the organisation.
+The Delhi High Court in May allowed the group access to two of its seven blocked bank accounts to collect domestic donations, extending a lifeline to the organization.

 (Writing by Nita Bhalla, editing by Alisa Tang.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
 Visit www.trust.org)